Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/09-sssp-application/02-Setup_Environment/README.md

 ## Setting up the Vitis&trade; Environment

-To be able to work with the libraries, you must set up the Vitis environment first.
+To be able to work with the libraries, you must set up the AMD Vitis™ environment first.
 For instructions to set up the Vitis environment, refer to the [Vitis online documentation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Setting-Up-the-Environment-to-Run-the-Vitis-Software-Platform).
 Following are some example scripts to set up Vitis tools and XRT:

 ```
   $ source <Vitis Tool Installation Path>/Xilinx/Vitis/2023.1/settings64.sh